gbv/paia/paia.md

 Allow
   : A list of supported HTTP verbs (e.g. `GET, HEAD, OPTIONS`) for
     [request errors](#request-errors) with status 405

+PAIA core and PAIA auth servers MUST include the following HTTP response
+headers:

+Content-Type
+  : The value `application/json` or `application/json; charset=utf-8` for
+    JSON response; the value `application/javascript` or
+    `application/javascript; charset=utf-8` for JSONP response

+X-PAIA-Version
+  : The version of PAIA specification which the server was checked against.

 ## HTTP message body